Bundeling/ArtilleryPhp/README.md

 - `setWeight(weight: int)`
   Determines the probability that this scenario will be picked compared to other scenarios in the Artillery script.
 Defaults to 1.

-Engine if not set are for HTTP requests, to make a WebSocket scenario you need to specify this scenario's engine to be 'ws' and only use instances of the `WsRequest` class available at `Artillery::wsRequest()`.
+If not set, the engine defaults to HTTP requests.
+To create a WebSocket scenario, you need to specify this scenario's engine as 'ws' and only use instances of the `WsRequest` class, available at `Artillery::wsRequest()`.
 - `setEngine(engine: string) `

 Scenario-level JavaScript function hook, from the Js file defined in `setProcessor` in the `Artillery` instance: